-varying scales and capabilities, including GPT-4, GPT-3.5-turbo, and Llama-13b-chat.
+To explore the prevalence of cognitive synergy ability in different LLMs, we apply SPP to LLMs with varying scales and capabilities, including GPT-4, GPT-3.5-turbo, and Llama-13b-chat.
 Comparative results show that cognitive synergy only emerges in GPT-4 and not in less capable models.
-This draws an interesting analogy to human development, as children typically start engaging in role-playing at the age of 2 to 3 (Piaget, 1954), but not earlier.
 In summary, the key contributions of this paper are as follows:

-- We investigate whether LLMs can leveraging cognitive synergy for general task-solving.
-We introduce Solo Performance Prompting (SPP), which simulates multi-agent, multipersona collaboration in a pure zero-shot manner. - We evaluate SPP across three challenging tasks: Trivia Creative Writing, Codenames Collaborative and Logic Grid Puzzle, spanning both knowledge- and reasoning-intensive domains.
-To our knowledge, SPP is the first zero-shot prompting method that can enhance both knowledge and reasoning abilities on GPT-4. - We present an intriguing finding regarding the emergent nature of cognitive synergy ability in LLMs, which only emerges in GPT-4 and not in less powerful models. - We conduct in-depth analyses of the impact of the identified personas and SPP prompt design, providing insights into why dynamic, fine-grained personas are necessary, as opposed to fixed, coarse-grained personas.
+- We introduce Solo Performance Prompting (SPP), which simulates multi-agent, multipersona collaboration using a single LLM for effective task-solving. - We evaluate SPP across three challenging tasks: Trivia Creative Writing, Codenames Collaborative and Logic Grid Puzzle, spanning both knowledge- and reasoning-intensive domains.
+SPP significantly enhances both knowledge acquisition and reasoning abilities in GPT-4, without the need for external resources. - We present an intriguing finding regarding the emergent nature of cognitive synergy ability in LLMs, which only emerges in GPT-4 and not in less powerful models. - We conduct an in-depth analysis of the impact of identified personas and provide insights into why dynamic, fine-grained personas are necessary, as opposed to fixed, coarse-grained personas.

-Solo Performance Prompting
+2 Solo Performance Prompting

-To unleash the power of synergizing different personas to tackle complex problems, we propose Solo
+142To unleash the power of synergizing different per-143sonas to tackle complex problems within a single144LLM, we propose Solo Performance Prompting

-Performance Prompting (SPP) which instructs a LLM to perform the following the procedure for general task-solving: (1) Persona Identification: Identify multiple participants with special personas (including a leader persona: AI Assistant) that are essential for solving the particular task.
+(SPP) which instructs a model to perform the following the procedure for solving general tasks: (1) Persona Identification: Identify multiple participants with special personas (including a leader persona: AI Assistant) that are essential for solving the particular task.
 (2) Brainstorming: The participants share knowledge and provide suggestions on how to approach the task based on their own expertise.
 (3) Multi-Persona Iterative Collaboration: The leader persona, AI Assistant, proposes initial solutions, consults the other participants for feedback, and revise the answer iteratively.
 Figure 2 shows a walking example of SPP during inference.
 Next, we formally describe the SPP procedure in detail.
+145